CHAD: Combinatory Homomorphic Automatic Differentiation: Introduction

-Similarly, correctness proofs of reverse AD have taken a define-by-run approach and have relied on non-standard operational semantics, using forms of symbolic execution \cite{abadi-plotkin2020,mak-ong2020,brunel2019backpropagation}.
-Most work that treats reverse-AD as a source-code transformation does so by making use of complex transformations which introduce mutable state and/or non-local control flow \cite{pearlmutter2008reverse,wang2018demystifying}.
-As a result, we are not sure whether and why such techniques are correct.
-Further, AD applications (e.g. in machine learning) tend to be run on parallel hardware, which can be easier to target with purely functional code.
-Another approach has been to compile high-level languages to a low-level imperative representation first, and then to perform AD at that level \cite{innes2018don}, using mutation and jumps.
+Similarly, correctness proofs of reverse AD have taken a define-by-run approach or have relied on non-standard operational semantics, using forms of symbolic execution \cite{abadi-plotkin2020,mak-ong2020,brunel2019backpropagation}.
+Most work that treats reverse AD as a source-code transformation does so using complex transformations that introduce mutable state and/or non-local control flow \cite{pearlmutter2008reverse,wang2018demystifying}.
+As a result, it is unclear whether and why such techniques are correct.
+Furthermore, AD applications (e.g. in machine learning) tend to be run on parallel hardware, which can be easier to target with purely functional code.
+Another approach has been to compile high-level languages to a low-level imperative representation first and then perform AD at that level \cite{innes2018don}, using mutation and jumps.
 This approach has the downside that we might lose important opportunities for compiler optimizations, such as map-fusion and embarrassingly parallel maps, which we can exploit if we perform define-then-run AD on a high-level functional representation.

 A notable exception to these define-by-run and non-functional approaches to AD is Elliott's work \cite{elliott2018simple}, which presents an elegant, purely functional, define-then-run version of reverse AD.
 Unfortunately, their techniques are limited to first-order programs over tuples of real numbers.
 The workshop paper \cite{vytiniotis2019differentiable} by Vytiniotis, Belov, Wei, Plotkin, and Abadi proposes two possible extensions of Elliott's functional AD to accommodate higher-order functions.
 However, it does not address whether or why these extensions would be correct or establish a more general methodology for applying AD to languages with expressive features.